-There are other Dutch Secondary schools in Hoofddorp (Kaj Munk, KSH) that offer Dutch Secondary Education, but OIS students will generally not be accepted as they require fluency, both spoken and academic in Dutch.
+There are other Dutch Secondary schools in Hoofddorp (Kaj Munk, KSH and Herbert Vissers College in Nieuw Vennep) that offer Dutch Secondary Education, mavom, havo, vwo.
 Hoofdvaart College in Hoofddorp offers Vmbo/Mavo and they also have a language class for non-Dutch speaking children but only accept children who have been in the Netherlands for 2 years or less.
-Outside of Hoofddorp there are various bilingual (TTO) schools, however they do not offer a programme like Haarlemmermeer Lyceum for non-Dutch speaking students which means OIS students will generally not be accepted due to the requirement of fluency and academic Dutch.
+Outside of Haarlemmermeer there are various bilingual (TTO) schools, however they do not offer a programme like Haarlemmermeer Lyceum for non-Dutch speaking students.